joshrbaxter/ultrasound_tracking/README.md

 Drazan JF, Hullfish TJ, Baxter JR. 2019.
 An automatic fascicle tracking algorithm quantifying gastrocnemius architecture during maximal effort contractions.
 PeerJ Preprints 7:e27475v1 https://doi.org/10.7287/peerj.preprints.27475v1

+NOTE: complete data from the fascicle tracking algorithm development/validation are hosted on https://zenodo.org/record/2598553

 Before we get started, just a friendly reminder that you get what you pay for... while the goal of this project is to help others with tracking ultrasound videos of muscle contractions, I am not a software developer and cannot provide high quality support but I'll try.... probably.

 To get started, download the code and ultrasound folder.

-main.m will run the example code and get you started.
+tracking/main.m will run the example code and get you started.